What does raw materials value chain mean?

 Common confusions

-- Treating raw materials value chain as the same as the full product value chain.
+- Treating the raw materials value chain as the same as the full product value chain.

 Related regulations